This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 - the processing of personal data is within the limits that are conveyed to the data subjects;

 - the data subjects can enquire about the processing activities that take place regarding access to their data and information clearly and without difficulty; and

 - the data processing agents will adopt concrete and preventive measures to guarantee the security of personal data.

 With regard to the limits of data processing (pursuant to the principles of ‘purpose’, ‘suitability’, ‘necessity’ and ‘non-discrimination’), such activities must take place only for legitimate, specific and explicit purposes of which the data subject is informed (without subsequent processing that is incompatible with these purposes).
 To achieve this, data processing agents should limit the collection of data to the minimum amount necessary to achieve their purposes, using data that is relevant, proportional and non-excessive in connection with the purposes of the data processing.
-As a result, whenever personal data is no longer needed for the purpose or means previously conveyed to the data subjects, the data processing agents should delete it (or anonymise it) to avoid unnecessary storage of information.
+Thus, whenever personal data are no longer needed for the purpose or means previously conveyed to the data subjects, the data processing agents should delete them (or anonymise them) to avoid unnecessary storage of information.

 When analysing transparency obligations (taking into account the principles of ‘free access’, ‘transparency’ and ‘quality of data’), data subjects should have easy access to all relevant information about the processing of their data, and data processing agents should present clear, appropriate and complete information on, among other things:

 - how and for how long the data will be processed;